Sleeper Cell Report May 2025 – ISIS sleeper cell attacks on steady rise throughout 2025

 In Depth

-This month, RIC recorded 31 sleeper cell attacks in NES; up from 22 in May.
-These attacks killed five military personnel and injured 13.
-In this month’s raids conducted by NES’ security forces, supported by the International Coalition, 40 suspected ISIS members were arrested, including several senior figures.
+This month, RIC recorded 32 sleeper cell attacks in NES; up from 22 in April.
+These attacks killed four military personnel and injured nine.
+In this month’s raids conducted by NES’ security forces, supported by the International Coalition, 38 suspected ISIS members were arrested, including several senior figures.

 This month sleeper cells escalated their attacks striking Syrian Democratic Forces and Asayish headquarters and posts, drawing concern for their attempts to destabilize security and stability in the region.